chef/chef-web-docs/chef_master/source/uninstall.rst

 -----------------------------------------------------
 .. tag uninstall_chef_dk_redhat

-Use the following commands to remove the Chef development kit on Red Hat Enterprise Linux-based platforms:
+Use the following commands to remove ChefDK on Red Hat Enterprise Linux-based platforms:

 .. code-block:: bash